ishail/m-mail/README.md

 ## Introduction

 m-mail is havily inspired from [Gomail](https://github.com/go-gomail/gomail).
-I really tried to build over what the author of gomail did with little more structured codebase.
+I really tried to build over what the author of gomail did with little more structured codebase and some public function signatures.

 m-mail can be used to send emails using an SMTP server or with API server (having support for some popular email vendors.)